ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 social_image: "git-add-command-explained-a-step-by-step-tutorial.en.png"
 ---

-<p class="intro"><span class="dropcap">T</span>o add files to a Git repository, we need to add them to a specific area to commit, and Git calls it the staged area.
-But why this step is necessary?
-If I change something I want to add it to the repository, right?
-Yes, but I will show you some benefits of this behavior, and I will explain more details about the command.
-Let's go!</p>
+<p class="intro"><span class="dropcap">T</span>o add files to a Git repository, they must be included in a specific area to commit.
+But why is this step necessary?
+If I make changes, don't I want to add them to the repository?
+Yes, indeed, but I'll show you some benefits of this approach and explain more details about the command.
+Let's get started!</p>

-### Understanding stage
+### Understanding the staging area
 In a Git repository, the staging area is the crucial intermediary step between modifying your files and permanently saving those changes in a commit.
-Staging allows you to carefully curate which modifications you want to include in your next commit, giving you granular control over the evolution of your project and helping you to articulate your thought process more effectively through commits.
+Staging allows you to carefully curate which modifications you want to include in your next commit, providing granular control over your project's development and aiding in articulating your thought process more effectively through commits.

 When you make changes to your project files, Git recognizes these modifications, but they are not automatically included in the next commit.
 This is where the concept of staging comes into play.
-The staging area serves as a temporary storage space where you selectively choose which changes should be part of the next commit.
+The staging area is a temporary storage space where you selectively choose which changes should be part of the next commit.

-By intentionally staging specific modifications, you have the flexibility to group related changes together or commit them separately.
-This helps maintain a clean and organized version history, making it easier to understand the progression of your project or feature over time.
+By staging specific modifications intentionally, you can group related changes or commit them separately.
+This promotes a clean and organized version history, facilitating a clearer understanding of your project's or feature's progression over time.

 Now you know about the staging area, let's talk about how to add your files to the stage.

-### Adding files to the stage
+### Adding files to the staging area
-As you can see in the [last post][git_add_last_post], we can add files to the stage area using different ways.
-But all of these options add the entire file to the stage.
-Below I will explore more about it and you will become a pro at this.
+As demonstrated in the [last post][git_add_last_post], we can add files to the staging area using various methods.
+However, all these options stage the entire file.
+Below, I'll delve deeper, helping you become proficient in this.

-For the examples, I am using [this repository][book_tracking_repo] to make some changes and show you how to use the commands.
+I'm utilizing [this repository][book_tracking_repo] for the examples, implementing changes to demonstrate how the commands work.

 ### Partial staging
-When we use the `git add` command, we can add the `-p` parameter to review all the changes that we are introducing and choose what of them we want to add to the stage.
+When we use the `git add` command with the `-p` parameter, we can review all changes introduced and choose which ones to add to the stage.

-But, why is so important if I can just add all the changes into one simple commit?
-Technically, it is not a problem to add all the changes into one commit, but if you want to organize your commit history and wish to express your way of thinking, consider investing some time to organize your changes.
-I like so much this because when I go forward using baby steps, I can go back to reverting some specific commit and not an entire implementation.
+Why is it crucial that I can consolidate all changes into a single commit?
+Technically, bundling all changes into one commit poses no issues.
+Yet, if you appreciate an organized commit history and want to articulate your thought process, invest time in structuring your changes.
+I favor this approach because progressing in small increments allows me to later revert specific commits without impacting the entire implementation.

-Suppose I need to change a font name in a specific file of my project.
-I do this but I am a little bit disturbed with some comments inside this file and I decided to remove them too.
-So, what I will write in the commit title?
-"Change font style and remove some unnecessary comments"?
-Wrong answer.
-Adding all the changes in the same commit can cause a little bit mess because you can lose the ability to divide the principal change of the secondary change.
-Let's see how we can divide this into two separate commits.
+Suppose I need to change a font name in a specific project file.
+As I do this, I find some comments inside the file that I decide to remove.
+Now, what should I write in the commit title?
+"Change font style and remove unnecessary comments"?
+Wrong.
+Combining all these changes in one commit can lead to confusion, as it may obscure the distinction between the primary and secondary changes.
+Let's explore how we can separate these into two distinct commits.

 {%- highlight bash -%}
 git add -p